Taking AP classes can help students:

 - Being able to skip introductory courses or required general-education courses

-Qualifying AP Exam scores earn university credit in nearly all universities in the United States and Canada and are recognized in over 100 other countries worldwide.
+Qualifying AP Exam scores earn university credit in nearly all universities in the United States and Canada and are recognized in 60 other countries worldwide.
 Scores of 3 or 4 on AP Exams fulfill admission requirements in many universities in UK and Europe.

 Each college and university determines its own policies regarding AP Exam scores.
 For detailed information about the AP recognition policies of universities, use the searches below: